 ) is a teenager who moves from New Jersey to Los Angeles after his widowed mother, Lucille (Randee Heller

 ), gets a new job.
 Daniel is unhappy at having to move, make new friends and leave his old friends behind, but he promises Lucille he'll do his best to make a new life in California.
 Daniel quickly makes a new friend, Freddy Fernandez (Israel Juarbe

 ) at the apartment complex.
-But their faucet at their new apartment is broken, so Daniel goes to see the maintenance man, Kesuke Miyagi (Pat Morita
+When the faucet at their new apartment breaks, Daniel goes to see the maintenance man, Kesuke Miyagi (Pat Morita

 ), who is attempting to catch a fly with chopsticks.
 He seems annoyed at being interrupted but assures he will get to them in due time.
 Freddy invites Daniel to a beach party where he spots a beautiful blonde named Ali Mills (Elisabeth Shue